Are These Girls and Young Women the Victims of a Serial Killer(s)

 On July 24, 1968, 13 year old, Debra Spickler vanished from Henry Park.
 Five years later on July 26th of 1973, 7 year old Janice Pockett disappeared just blocks from her home in the neighboring town of Tolland.

-In 1975, 20 year old Vernon Resident Susan Larosa was reported as missing and found deceased years later in a wooded area just miles from her home just a few hundred yards from Interstate 84.
+In 1975, 20 year old Vernon Resident Susan Larosa was reported as missing from her home on Ward Street, not far from where Lisa White was last seen alive.
+The young mother of three was found deceased years later in a wooded area just miles from her home just a few hundred yards from Interstate 84.
 Patricia Luce, then 18, disappeared in July of 1978 after a trip to a convenience store in Vernon, she was found deceased years later in a wooded area of Marlborough, several towns away.

 The July 21, 1975 the suspicious death of Stephanie Olisky happened two towns away from where Lisa White disappeared.
 The 15 year old town resident had been found near death on Route 5 in East Windsor.
 She died days later from complications of serious head trauma, the manner of death is undetermined.

 On August 16, 1975 the body of an unidentified woman was found behind an old department store on Frontage Road, not far from Interstate 95 in East Haven.
 She had been bound and gagged and was estimated to be between the ages of 18 to 29 years old, Police estimate she had been killed days earlier.
-Her identity and murderer are still unknown.
-For more information on this case click on this link.
+Her identity is still unknown but a known convicted killer is a suspect in her murder.
+For more information on this case click on this link East Haven Jane Doe 1975.

 On March 26, 1976 thirteen year old Dawn Peterson was found murdered a block away from her home in North Windham.
 She had been bludgeoned to death.
 A teenaged neighbor named Andrew Carr was tried for her murder but acquitted.
 Her homicide occurred just a few towns away from the disappearances in Vernon and Tolland.
 Her murder is still unsolved.